 - Experiencing financial difficulties because of gambling; relying upon others to supply the money needed to gamble.

 Gambling Addiction and Belief Patterns

 There are a number of ways that a gambling addiction can change how an individual views themselves, the world, and others.
 The peak of the iceberg in a gambling addiction are the coin slots, the bets, the sporting events, but underneath these actions are distorted belief patterns.
 Certain belief patterns reinforce or fuel the gambling addiction.
 Two of the most common distorted belief patterns found among gambling addicts include…

 - Superstitions: These are rituals that have no logical or physiological connection to the gamble, but that an addict believes will contribute to a bet’s success.
 It may involve playing a particular slot machine or wearing a particular article of clothing or drinking a particular drink.
 These superstitions are distorted beliefs that perpetuate the addiction.

-- Denial: Addicts are well-known for minimizing the mental health challenge they are facing, and gambling addicts are no different.
+- Denial: Addicts are well-known for minimizing the mental health challenges they are facing, and gambling addicts are no different.
 While gambling certainly can be entertainment, addicts may label their compulsive actions as entertainment to hide the extent of the problem.
 They may lie to loved ones about their financial situation.
 They often lie to themselves, justifying their behavior in some way.